meonkeys/lp2023-digital-recipe-workshop/workshop.md

     * All material will be posted online.
 * Work along, if you like.
     * I chose only widely-available free/libre prequisites.
-    * minimum: text editor, python3, jq, a shell (command line)
+    * minimum: text editor, python3, a command line shell
 * Ask questions / make suggestions at any time during the workshop.
     * Something I could or should add?
 Say so.
     * Should I repeat, slow down, or speed up?